muxuezi/userguide/clustering/clustering.md

     branch_factor=4,
     max_iterations=50)
 ```

-###Performance improvements
-Depending on the number of training examples, the dimensionality of the data,
-and the multi-threading capability of your hardware, training can take a long
-time.
-See the above

-NOTE: We do not recommend using the raw representation of your data if it is very high-dimensional and/or sparse, like bag-of-words.
+ > NOTE: We do not recommend using the raw representation of your data if it is very high-dimensional and/or sparse, like bag-of-words.
 One option transforming this data into

-###Results
+###Raw results
 Like flat k-means, hierarchical kmeans has the 'cluster_id' and 'cluster_info'
 fields, but with some additional columns.
 The 'cluster_id' field contains one
 additional column: